Wiki · Individual Player · Last reviewed June 25, 2026

 Jack Clark

-Jack Clark is an AI policy and governance figure, Anthropic co-founder, Head of Public Benefit at Anthropic, former OpenAI policy director, author of the Import AI newsletter, and a contributor to public AI measurement through the Stanford AI Index and international policy work.
+Jack Clark is an AI policy and governance figure best understood not as a model inventor, but as a translator between frontier AI labs, public measurement, journalism, and state institutions.
+He is a co-founder and Head of Public Benefit at Anthropic, a former OpenAI policy director, author of the Import AI newsletter, and a contributor to AI measurement and classification work through Stanford's AI Index, OECD-related work, and U.S. advisory processes.

 Snapshot